eternnoir/python/README.md

 python
 ======

-A Docker image with python
+A Docker image with python-pip